(Updated April 2014)

 April 17, 2003

-“Prior to 9/11 the region’s transportation decision making malaise meant lots of folks getting up earlier in the morning and getting home later at night.
+“Prior to 9/11 the region’s transportation decision-making malaise meant lots of folks getting up earlier in the morning and getting home later at night.
 Today, in a region at the top of every international terrorist’s list, failing to do more to address fundamental transportation capacity deficiencies may well result in thousands of people not getting home at all.
-Thousands of lives are at risk, not because we have tried and failed to address security-related bottlenecks, but because we haven’t tried at all.” -- Remarks to Commonwealth Transportation Board and
+Thousands of lives are at risk, not because we have tried and failed to address security-related bottlenecks, but because we haven’t tried at all.” -- Remarks to Commonwealth Transportation Board and Virginia Department of Transportation

 August 6, 2003